Oxford CC Youth Cricket

 Welcome to the Youth Section of Oxford Cricket Club.
 Youth cricket is the future of our club and the youth section aims to give young people a chance to play cricket and, whatever their level, help them to have fun, make friends and achieve their potential.

-We cater for boys and girls of all abilities and ages, from All Stars basic for the U8’s to participation in the senior Men’s and Women’s teams.
-This season we will be running 7 teams competing in local Oxfordshire Cricket Board Youth competitions at U9, U11, U13, U15 and U17 age groups.
+We cater for boys and girls of all abilities and ages, from All Stars and Dynamos basic for the U8’s to participation in the senior Men’s and Women’s teams.
+We have teams competing in local Oxfordshire Cricket Board Youth competitions at U9, U11, U13, U15 and U17 age groups.
 So, whatever your age and ability, we have some cricket for you.